 5901 W. Bluemound Road, (414) 475-7546

 Good food and good conversation abound at this underrated spot.
 Miss the wings at your peril.

 509 W. Wisconsin Ave., (414) 271-2337

-Attached to the Milwaukee Hilton, you'll probably see hung-over wedding parties sipping some hair of the dog.
+In the street level of the Milwaukee Hilton, you just might see hungover wedding parties sipping some hair of the dog while enjoying the game.

 Milwaukee Brat House